Electron backscatter diffraction: EBSD detectors

-EBSD is conducted using an SEM equipped with an EBSD detector containing at least a phosphor screen, compact lens and low-light CCD camera.
-Commercially available EBSD systems typically come with one of two different CCD cameras: for fast measurements, the CCD chip has a native resolution of 640×480 pixels; for slower, and more sensitive measurements, the CCD chip resolution can go up to 1600×1200 pixels.
+EBSD is conducted using an SEM equipped with an EBSD detector containing at least a phosphor screen, compact lens and low-light charge-coupled device (CCD) or complementary metal–oxide–semiconductor (CMOS) camera.
+As of September 2023, commercially available EBSD systems typically come with one of two different CCD cameras: for fast measurements, the CCD chip has a native resolution of 640×480 pixels; for slower, and more sensitive measurements, the CCD chip resolution can go up to 1600×1200 pixels.

 The biggest advantage of the high-resolution detectors is their higher sensitivity, and therefore the information within each diffraction pattern can be analysed in more detail.
 For texture and orientation measurements, the diffraction patterns are binned to reduce their size and computational times.
 Modern CCD-based EBSD systems can index patterns at a speed of up to 1800 patterns/second.
-This enables very rapid and rich microstructural maps to be generated.
+This enables rapid and rich microstructural maps to be generated.

 Sample preparation

-Ideally, the sample should be vacuum-stable and mounted using a conductive compound (e.g. Cu and SiO2 filled epoxy thermoset) because it minimises image drift and the intensity blooming caused by the electron beam charging.
-Due to EBSPs quality being highly sensitive to the surface preparation, the sample should be ground using SiC papers from 240 down to 4000 grit, and polished using diamond paste (from 9 to 1 µm) then in 50 nm colloidal silica for 2 hours (50rpm speed and 5N force) to produce a flat surface without preparation-induced artefacts and also to maintain consistency – for comparison – between samples.
-Afterwards, the sample should be cleaned for 20 minutes in an Ultrasonic cleaning bath using ethanol, then rinsed with deionised water, before eventually being dried with a hot air blower.
-This is followed by ion polishing, for final surface preparation, using 7.5 keV dual beam energy for 15 min, with a gun angle of 8°.
+The sample should be vacuum stable.
+It is typically mounted using a conductive compound (e.g. an epoxy thermoset filled with Cu), which minimises image drift and sample charging under electron beam irradiation.
+EBSP quality is sensitive to surface preparation.
+Typically the sample is ground using SiC papers from 240 down to 4000 grit, and polished using diamond paste (from 9 to 1 μm) then in 50 nm colloidal silica.
+Afterwards, it is cleaned in ethanol, rinsed with deionised water, and dried with a hot air blower.
+This may be followed by ion beam polishing, for final surface preparation.

 Inside the SEM, the size of the measurement area determines local resolution and measurement time.
-For high-quality EBSPs, it is recommended to use 15 nA current, 20 keV beam energy, 18mm working distance, long exposure times and minimal pattern binning.
-The EBSD phosphor screen should also be at an 18 mm working distance with at least 800*600 resolution, 180 milli-seconds exposure time per pattern, 2*2 pattern binning, and a map's step size of less than 0.5 µm.
+Usual settings for high-quality EBSPs are 15 nA current, 20 kV beam energy, 18 mm working distance, long exposure time, and minimal CCD pixel binning.
+The EBSD phosphor screen is set at an 18 mm working distance and a map's step size of less than 0.5 μm for strain and dislocations density analysis.